A-Kuo/MLB-Analytics-and-Forecasting-App/README.md

   url = "postgresql+psycopg://USER:PASSWORD@HOST/DBNAME?sslmode=require"
   ```

 - **The backfill script** (and the GitHub Actions `DATABASE_URL` repo secret) wants a bare connection string, not TOML.

-Most providers hand out a `postgresql://` URL, which SQLAlchemy maps to psycopg2 — not installed here. `normalize_database_url()` rewrites that to `postgresql+psycopg://` automatically and also accepts the TOML block, so either form works in either place.
+Most providers hand out a `postgresql://` URL, which SQLAlchemy maps to psycopg2, but `normalize_database_url()` rewrites that to `postgresql+psycopg://` automatically and also accepts the TOML block, so either form works in either place.

+Backfill is currently buggiest part of this app, just ahead of model training breakages.
+This is a work in progress that is nearing completion.

 Seed the cache (idempotent; creates tables on first run):